EricaMoreira/SlicerSemSeg/README.md

 seed = 2              # random seed
 ```

 The larger the `numbertrainingimg` is, the more images your model will learn from.
-If the model is trained on more images the outcome might be improved, but it will also take more time. `numbertrainingimg` should never be less than the number of images you provided.
+If the model is trained on more images the outcome might be improved, but it will also take more time. `numbertrainingimg` should never be more than the number of images you provided.

 If you don’t understand the advanced tip, *don’t worry!* You can safely ignore it and the model will just use the default settings.